isomerpages/pmo-carbonmarketcoop/_sg-article-6-cooperation/Bhutan/Application Process.md

 </tr>
 </tbody>
 </table>
-<p>Singapore and Peru may request for the submission of other relevant documents
+<p>Singapore and Bhutan may request for the submission of other relevant
-not listed above.</p>
+documents not listed above</p>
 </div>
 </details>
 </div>